 Posted on 8 July 2022

-The Department of Archaeology has placed 2nd out of the Russell Group universities included for 'Overall Satisfaction' for the subject of forensic and archaeological sciences in the 2022 National Student Survey (NSS).
+The Department of Psychology has placed 2nd out of the Russell Group universities included for 'Overall Satisfaction' in the 2021 National Student Survey (NSS), with a score of 92%.

 The NSS is a nationwide survey of final-year students in higher and further education that encourages them to give honest feedback about a variety of aspects of their university experience, including their department and course.
 This helps prospective students to make informed choices and also influences real change in future students’ experiences, from institution-level to course-level.

-We placed highly for forensic and archaeological sciences within the Russell Group in nine of the assessed areas:
+The Department placed highly within the Russell Group in eight of the assessed areas:

 The University as a whole is 7th in the Russell Group for ‘Overall Satisfaction’ with a score of 80%, up from last year's 78% and above the national average of 76%.
 For the sixth year running, the survey placed York in the top spot for academic support in the Russell Group.
 Nine subjects achieved overall satisfaction scores of 90% or higher: biology, biosciences, French, genetics, marketing, natural sciences, philosophy, physical geographical sciences and psychology.